 Tiger Temple Location – Directions

-Ride your car, motorbike, or take a taxi or tour to Tiger Cave Temple (Wat Tum Sua / Wat Tham Seua).
+Ride your car, or motorbike, or take a taxi or tour to Tiger Cave Temple (Wat Tum Sua / Wat Tham Seua).
 This is a large Theravada Buddhist temple located just outside Krabi town in Krabi Noi area (little Krabi).
-On highway 4 from town, traveling towards Koh Lanta and Trang you’d make a left at the stoplight at the first sign of a large hill.
+On Highway 4 from town, traveling towards Koh Lanta and Trang you’d make a left at the stoplight at the first sign of a large hill.
 This is the Khao Phanom Bencha mountain chain.
 You go about 2km and you’ll see the temple on your left side.
 The road is marked with a sign for the temple.

 Don’t miss Tiger Temple Krabi – even if you don’t plan on climbing the big mountain, you can climb up into the foothills area and see where the monks live in the caves.
 There are turtles and 1,000-year-old trees back in this area.
 There are some small caves to explore (look for the light switch).